adamlee-max/JALS-Compass/README.md

 The Compass is now running a live, self-auditing experiment.
 See the first example here:
 [Meta-Loop Example — Live Audit Launch](examples/meta_loop_example.md)
+🧠 *Experimental idea:* future testing may explore how the Compass interacts with simple models of mind and self-reference.